Click Here To Search TMS Providers in Your Area

 This type of therapy can seem intimidating to those unfamiliar with it.
 Some people may confuse it with electroconvulsive therapy (ECT), which can have significant side effects, including memory loss.
 The two procedures could hardly be more different.

 It is essential to understand that it is a non-invasive procedure with few side effects.
 It is also only used in cases where no other intervention has worked.

 In a TMS therapy session, the doctor sets an electromagnetic coil on the patient’s head just above the forehead.
 When turned on, this coil sends electromagnetic waves into some regions of the brain that require stimulation.

 TMS does not require anesthesia nor cause pain.
 Patients can drive themselves to and from a session.
 While electromagnetic waves may sound intimidating, they are just like the technology used in an MRI.

-LifeStance Health specializes in Transcranial Magnetic Stimulation (TMS) with over 600 locations in 34 states.
+LifeStance Health specializes in Transcranial Magnetic Stimulation (TMS) with multiple locations in 7 states.
 Services vary by location.

 Find a location near you:

 TMS is best suited for people who have tried other interventions for depression without success.
 This may mean that several different medications did not relieve symptoms or that the medications’ side effects were too much to handle.
 TMS patients have usually also tried talk therapy.